 1 person favorited this theater

-An original silent movie theatre built in 1912 and opened on 1st March 1913 as the Holme Valley Theatre.
-The Holmfirth Picturedrome is sited in the middle of the small Yorkshire town of Holmfirth.
+This silent movie theatre was built in 1912 and opened on 1st March 1913 as the Holme Valley Theatre.
+It is sited in the middle of the small Yorkshire town of Holmfirth.

-The cinema itself is quite plain with a barrel vaulted pressed tin ceiling and a few decorative plaster mouldings recently restored.
-It closed as the Valley Theatre in 1967 and became a bingo club.
+The cinema itself is quite plain with a barrel-vaulted pressed tin ceiling and a few decorative plaster mouldings recently restored.
+It closed as the Valley Theatre on 16th September 1967 and became a bingo club.

 The town itself is more famous for its association with the long-running BBC TV comedy series "Last of the Summer Wine".